 Journey from Marsh-Billings-Rockefeller National Historical Park in Woodstock, Vermont to Saint-Gaudens National Historic Site in Cornish, New Hampshire via the Appalachian National Scenic Trail and the Connecticut River National Blueway.
-Lace up your boots or grab your paddle to adventure on your own, or join us for one of these guided experiences:
+Lace up your boots or grab your paddle to adventure on your own, or join us for a guided experience during the summer.

 the National Park Service imagined a link between Vermont’s Marsh-Billings-Rockefeller National Historical Park and New Hampshire’sSaint-Gaudens National Historic Site.
 “Boots to Boats" is a series of hikes and paddles highlighting two National Parks, theAppalachian National Scenic Trail and the Connecticut River Blueway. ► Featuring 2 amazing parks, 1 scenic trail, and 1 national blueway.